General counsel role and job description

 Get a demo

-To become a general counsel you need a sufficient level of technical legal experience and a range of soft skills that will help with a leadership role.
+The role of general counsel is high level and high experience, so it takes a number of years to get there.
+Alongside a qualifying law degree and post-qualified experience (PQE), you will need a sufficient level of technical legal experience and a range of soft skills that will help with a leadership role.

 Technical legal expertise